 Transfer of credits will be allowed at the school’s discretion.

 MTTI does not allow students to transfer credits in excess of 30 percent of the total program’s credit hours.
 Transfer credits that are accepted will count as both credits attempted and credits earned in the calculation.
 The student’s grade from the transfer credit will not affect the student’s average in either the 70% average overall classroom grade requirement or the overall 85% skills grade requirement.

 Frequency of Satisfactory Academic Progress Reviews

 The 30-week day programs and the 75-week part time evening programs and are divided into two payment periods.
 The full-time day programs are standard-term.
 The midpoint occurs when half of the program credits have been offered.
 The part-time evening programs are considered non-standard term.
-A second disbursement will be withheld until the student has successfully completed the coursework and half of the program credits and hours have been offered.
+A second disbursement will be withheld until the student has successfully completed the coursework and half of the weeks of instructional time.

 The instructor enters all academic and practical skills grades into MTTI’s campus management software program.
 A progress report, is automatically generated that the student can access via the student portal.
 The Progress Report summarizes the student’s grades in the academic and skills portions of each course and the corresponding credits awarded.
 At the midpoint and completion of the program the student meets with their instructor to review their progress report.